-Before you apply to the Nevada State Contractors Board to become a general contractor, you must first understand the application requirements, processing and examination fees, and work experience requirements.
-Furthermore, you may be required to provide proof of insurance and meet surety bond requirements.
+Before you apply to the Nevada State Contractors Board to become a general contractor, you must first understand the application requirements, processing and examination fees, liability insurance, and work experience requirements.
+Furthermore, you may be required to provide proof of insurance and bond insurance .

 Nevada offers three different classes of contracting licenses.
 Each license comes with a different application, exam, and administrative fees attached.
 Without a contractors license, you could get fined up to $10,000.
 It is crucial to understand Nevada’s contractor registration and application process, permitting requirements, if you need to register your business, and if you need to provide documents (such as tax identification numbers).
 Look below for this information, as well as a comprehensive overview of how to get your general contractor’s license in Nevada.